apache/mxnet/docs/how_to/add_op_in_backend.md

 the simple operators to share the same piece of code for CPU and GPU as parallelization approaches are often identical on both types of devices.
 The kernel function is defined as the following, where the function `Map` is executed by each thread for each input element.
+To explain a little bit more on the two macros used in the kernel struct: (1) `MSHADOW_XINLINE` is a consolidated macro for inlining functions compiled by both CPU and GPU compilers.
+It enables CPU and GPU computing to share the same piece of code.
+(2) `KERNEL_ASSIGN` is a macro for unifying the statements of different `req`s into the same line of code.
+It's named `KERNEL_ASSIGN` because we call the code blocks running parallel computation kernels.
+On CPUs, the kernels are normally wrapped by the OpenMP `parallel` directive;
+while on GPUs, they the kernels launched by CUDA library.

 ```cpp
 template<int req>